 Carefully cut the straps and lift the box up over the top of the stove.
-Remove the packing from round the outside of the stove, leaving the plastic cover on if building work is still in progress it is important to protect the paint finish from any damage, water, dust or fire cement.
+Remove the packing from round the outside of the stove, it is important to protect the paint finish from any damage, water, dust or fire cement.
 Using a 17mm spanner, remove the two bolts attaching the stove to the pallet, and then replace the bolts into the stove legs, these are used as levelling bolts if required.
-Open the stove door and remove the packaging from inside the stove, there is some behind the baffle, and the heavy one inside the stove contains the spigot for the flue outlet.
-Remove the bag inside the ashpan, this contains the operating tool, instructions and a pair of stove gloves.
+Open the stove door and remove the packaging from inside the stove, there is some behind the baffle.
+Remove the bag inside the stove, this contains the operating tool, instructions and a pair of stove gloves.